 4. Visit The Wineries Close By

 Even though Wisconsin is a beer-drinking state, several wineries are nearby and outside of town.
 And most have a nice view to marvel over.

 We found a nice winery not too far from downtown called Broken Bottle Winery.
 I’ve noticed in this area that most places charge for wine tastings – something I’m not used to paying for in Texas, but that’s okay.
-Fawn Creek Winery on 13th Avenue is another nice place, and it offers complimentary wine tastings with music on the deck every Saturday and Sunday.
+Fawn Creek Winery on 13th Avenue is another excellent place, and it offers complimentary wine tastings with music on the deck every Saturday and Sunday.

 5. Zip Line With The Moose

 Ziplining is an adventure in itself.
 Have you done it?
 Zipping across tops of trees and over canyons and lakes is my absolute favorite outdoor adventure to do.
 Check out my t-shirt!
-If you’re up for the adventure, Wilderness Canyon Zipline Tour is the place to try it.
+If you’re up for the experience, Wilderness Canyon Zipline Tour is the place to try it.
 There’s another one in town as well.
 Oh, and this was Lori’s first time to zipline.
 She said she was hooked but would do it again.
 This was my favorite of the things to do in WI Dells.
-I’m a zipline junkie and I love it!!
+I’m a zipline junkie, and I love it!!